aforembs/MP-CITDSE/README.md

 `h1e`      - Solves the 1-electron TISE on a B-splines basis\
 `w1e`      - Returns the wave function values and integration parameters for subsequent programs\
 `dmx1e`    - Computes the 1-electron dipole matrices\
-`tdse1e`   - Solves the 1-electron TDSE for a given laser pulse\
-`pes-td1`  - Computes the photoelectron energy distribution from the 1-electron time dependent coefficients\
 `gen2eidx` - Indexes the configurations provided for each total (2-electron) angular momentum\
 `r12`      - Calculates the inter-electronic interactions for the 2-electron states\
 `dmx2e`    - Computes the 2-electron dipole matrices using the 1-electron dipoles\
 `cibasis`  - Forms the CI 2-electron basis\
-`tdse2e`   - Solves the 2-electron TDSE for a given laser pulse on the CI basis\
+`tdse`     - Solves either the '-e 1' (1-electron) or '-e 2' (2-electron) TDSE for a given laser pulse\
-`pes-td2`  - Computes the photoelectron energy distribution from the 2-electron time dependent coefficients
+`pes`      - Computes the photoelectron energy distribution from the provided '-e 1' or '-e 2' time dependent coefficients

 ## Requirements